IvanRimba/Coffee-Beans-Sales-Analysis/README.md

 # Coffee-Beans-Analysis

 ### Project Overview
-This project aims to analyze coffee sales data to uncover insights into revenue, profit margins, and customer preferences across different regions and coffee types.
-By examining trends and patterns, the project seeks to provide actionable recommendations for optimizing sales strategies and improving overall business performance.
+This project aims to analyze coffee sales data to unwrap insights into revenue, profit, and customer preferences across different regions and coffee types.
+By scrutinizing trends and patterns, the project seeks to provide actionable recommendations for optimizing sales strategies and improving overall business performance.

 ### Data sources
 This data was obtained from kaggle.
 You can find it [here.](https://www.kaggle.com/datasets/saadharoon27/coffee-bean-sales-raw-dataset)

 ### Tools
 - SQL: Data cleaning and Data analysis
-- Power BI: Visualization
+- Power BI: DAX and Visualization

 ### Data cleaning/preparation
 1. Data Loading - Created a database and also created three tables.
 Loaded data into the tables.
+2. Checking and handling missing values.
-2. Dropped useless columns.
+3. Dropped useless columns.
-3. Duplicate check - Checked for duplicates and confirmed there are no duplicate records.
+4. Duplicate check - Checked for duplicates and confirmed there are no duplicate records.
-4. Data type conversion - Updated date format to ensure proper analysis.
+5. Data type conversion - Updated date format to ensure proper analysis.
-5. Created profits column - Calculated profit using formula Profit per unit*quantity.
+6. Feature engineering - Joined various tables and created another table as a view.
+The sales_summary.

-### Dashboard creation
+### Dashboards
 ![Dashboard](images/coffeeDB1.png)

 ![Dashboard](images/coffeeDB2.png)